Sigtuna box: Prose part (A)

-The first part of the early 11th century inscription contains the merchant's name Diarfr and informs of how he acquired the box and its contents, but it does not give any precise information on from where he got his scales.
+The first part of the inscription contains the merchant's name Diarfr and informs of how he acquired the box and its contents, but it does not give any precise information on from where he got his scales.
 The adjective semskR is ambiguous and the phrase af semskum manni can both mean that the man came from Sambia and from Zemgale.

 Poetry part (B)

 The second part of the inscription contains a couplet in the skaldic metre known as dróttkvætt.
 Here follows Jansson's transcription and translation (1987):